splitkb/qmk_userspace/README.md

-# Splitkb QMK Userspace
+# Splitkb Vial Userspace

-This is the splitkb userspace repository which allows for an external set of QMK keymaps with halcyon modules to be defined and compiled.
+This is the splitkb userspace repository which allows for an external set of Vial keymaps with halcyon modules to be defined and compiled.
 This is useful for users who want to maintain their own keymaps without having to fork the splitkb QMK or vial repository.

 If you want to compile firmware without any modules you can also use the [main qmk_userspace repo](https://github.com/qmk/qmk_userspace).